pluu2/Cross-Stitch-Jax/README.md

 ---
 Misra, I., Shivastava, A., Gupta, A., Herbert,M. (2016).
 Cross-Stitch Networks for Multi-Task Learning.

-Misra et al combined the activation map of a layer of one network to another network using a  learnable parameters $\alpha$.
+Misra et al combined the activation map of a layer of one network to another network using a  learnable parameters alpha.

 Overview:
 ---